Jensen Interceptor III Convertible 1974-76

 |CALENDAR YEAR||NUMBER MADE|

 Even today, one can still read in the popular motoring media a figure of 267 Convertibles having been produced.
-This number comes from Graham Robson's A-Z of British cars of the 1970s, first published in Classic and Sportscar magazine in September 1985.
-Repeated over and over since then, and gaining currency with each ill-advised repetition, the figure has become the default setting for people who haven't updated their files since my databook was released in 1991.
+This number comes from Graham Robson's A-Z of British cars of the 1970s, first published in Classic and Sportscar magazine in September 1985, repeated over and over since then and gaining currency with each ill-advised repetition.
+The figure has become the default setting for people who haven't updated their files since my databook was released in 1991.

 That the Convertible design was a good one is not in doubt.
 Indeed, so popular was this model in the first few months after its release that some Interceptor III saloons were returned to the factory by owners in the United States for conversion to the new body style.
 At least two such returns are documented, and there may have been others.
 Over the years, the residual Jensen organizations in Britain have carried out more Convertible conversions, as have some private owners, with varying degrees of success, to the point where there are probably about a dozen of them in existence today.

 The Convertible was certainly a striking car, possessed of beautifully slim lines amidships, with or without the top in place.
-Perhaps the only criticism might have been leveled at the hood stowage arrangement in which the cover sat up prominently behind the passenger compartment (there was nowhere else for it to go).
+Perhaps the only criticism might have been levelled at the hood stowage arrangement in which the cover sat up prominently behind the passenger compartment (there was nowhere else for it to go).
 But the Convertible was a distinctive car in anyones book.
 At the time of its introduction, it had only two competitors in Britain the Bentley Convertible and the RollsRoyce Corniche, which sold for a staggering £16,343.
 A snip at only £9,863, the Jensen sold well from the outset and, in keeping with the tradition of the drophead body style, remained in high demand on the second-hand market.

 Convertibles shared the same basic mechanical specification as the saloon the proven drivetrain of the 440ci Chrysler V8 with TorqueFlite automatic transmission but there were some variations to the options and detailing lists.
 Painted coach lines were standard on all Convertibles (in the UK, they were optional on the saloon for an additional £8.53).
 Louvered bonnets were incorporated as a matter of course (they were a no-cost option on UK saloons).